Delegation-numerique-en-sante/mesconseilscovid/contenus/thematiques/11-covid-in-france.md

 <img src="illustrations/deplacements.svg">

 <header>What should I know about Covid-19 policies in France?
-When do I need a French health pass (pass sanitaire), and how can I get one?</header>
+When do I need a French health pass (passe sanitaire), and how can I get one?</header>

 <div itemscope itemtype="https://schema.org/FAQPage">